Catskill Mountaineer

 General Safety Guidelines for Hiking around Waterfalls

-Please Note:This article about hiking around Waterfalls is not comprehensive and complete.
+Please Note: This article about hiking around Waterfalls is not comprehensive and complete.
 It is designed as a guideline.
 You should not rely soley on the information for your safety.
-If you do not feel knowledgeable enough to hiking around waterfalls, we recommend that you hire a licensed guide.
+If you do not feel knowledgable enough to hiking around waterfalls, we recommend that you hire a licensed guide.
 It is compiled from several experienced hikers.
 The methods may work for the authors of this article, but may not work for you.
-Most hiking deaths in the Catskills occur around ledges and waterfalls.
+Most hiking deaths occur around ledges and waterfalls.
 There are many hidden dangers.
 Even for experienced hikers.
 It is very easy to get killed around waterfalls.
 Never underestimate the dangers of hiking around waterfalls.

 • It is important to have the correct mindset when hiking around Waterfalls.
-We always error on the side of caution, and we are always very conservative.
+We always error on the side of caution and we are always very conservative.
 We always feel paranoid about safety.
 We never take un-necessary risk.
 If you are not scared, then you don't belong near the waterfall.
 While surveying Buttermilk Falls, we made over 10 attempts to get to one of the drops.
 When we felt uncomfortable about our route, we would retreat and plan again for another route.
 Better safe then sorry.

 • Plan your route out carefully, and do the research on the hike.
 Use a good up-to-date map.
 Make sure you bring the map with you on the hike.
 Determine the total mileage and amount of time it will take.
 It is important to understand that the more difficult the terrain, the more unreliable maps become.
 Even up-to-date USGS maps are notoriously unreliable.
 Map makers often guessed at what the terrain looked like.
 Rarely did they enter the difficult ravines to get accurate measurements.

 • While hiking in remote regions, it is recommended that someone has a PLB (Personal Locator Beacon).
 In case of an injury, the PLB will alert EMS and SAR that you have an emergency.
 You should not rely on cell phone coverage.
 SPOT coverage is weak in ravines, due to it's weaker signal.
 A PLB will get you the help you need quickly as possible.
-Make sure that you have registered your PLB with NOAA!

 • Write down your route and plans, and leave them with someone close to you.
 Also place the route and plans on the dashboard of your car in case SAR is called.
 Let them know when you should be arriving back home, AND what time to call 911 and SAR.
 In New York State, you can call NYS Search and Rescue at (866) 669-9727.